Integrate with Bitbucket Server

 If you are unable to establish a connection to your repository using the basic settings on the New VCS Integration dialog, click the Show advanced server settings link.

-You only need to enter values for these settings when you haven't set up a VCS integration with the target server.
+You only need to enter values for these settings for new VCS integrations with the target server.
 If you already have a working integration with a single repository on the server, you can add integrations with other repositories without setting these parameters again.

 Use the following guidelines to set the values for these settings: